 Instructions

 - Bring a large non-stick skillet to a medium heat with 1 teaspoon oil.
 Saute onions & garlic a few minutes, until translucent & fragrant.
-Once fully cooked, put the onions & garlic into the blender.
+Once fully cooked, put the onions & garlic into your high-speed blender, and set aside.

 - Bring a medium-sized soup pot to a medium heat.
+(If you like, reuse the soup pot from earlier that you used to boil the noodles.)
 Pour the blender ingredients into the pot.
 Cook for a few minutes, so that the sauce can heat & thicken.
-Stir constantly, so that it heats evenly and doesn’t burn on the bottom.
+Stir constantly, so that it heats evenly and doesn't burn on the bottom.
 If it starts to splatter or get too hot, lower the heat.
-The sauce is ready when it’s thick like gravy.
+The sauce is ready when it's thick like gravy.

-- Add the drained udon noodles to the sauce and stir to combine.
+- Turn off the heat on the pot, and add the drained udon noodles to the sauce.
+Stir to combine.
 Taste for salt and add a pinch more if necessary.

 - Evenly divide the noodles between two bowls.
 Top each with half of the Brussels sprouts and a drizzling of sriracha.